sagedemage/Vim-and-Neovim-config/README.md

-# Vim and Neovim config
+# vim and neovim config
 My configuration files for vim and neovim.

 ## vimrc location